hpple/reflection-assert/README.md

 assertReflective().withMessage("message").that(actual).isNotEqualTo(unexpected);
 ```

-A report for a failed assertion will be look like:
+A report for a failed assertion will look like:

 ```
 Expected: User<name="John", title="CTO", address=Address<city="NY", street="2th">>